Harsha Kiran is the founder and innovator of Techjury.net. He started it as a personal passion proje... | See full bio

-Snapchat is dubbed as one of the most prominent social networking apps right now.
-Its 300+ million daily active users spend 30 minutes per day on this platform.
-Hiding among those users are scammers.
+Snapchat is dubbed one of the most prominent social networking apps today.
+Its 300+ million daily active users spend 30 minutes daily on this platform.
+Unfortunately, hiding among those millions of users are also millions of scammers.

-Social media has been a gold mine for scammers.
-In the form of cyber attacks, friend impersonation, and fake romantic relationships, they will do everything to lure you.
+Social media has been a gold mine for scammers, and Snapchat is no exception.
+They strike through cyber attacks, friend impersonation, and fake romantic relationships.
+They will do everything to lure you.

-In this article, discover the most common Snapchat scams, how they are plotted out, and how to outsmart them.
+In this article, discover the most common Snapchat scams, how scammers plot them, and how to outsmart them.
+Better take notes!

 Premium Snapchat, a.k.a private snap, is Snapchat's premium subscription.
 It is a fee-based account sold per subscription or as lifetime access with a one-time payment.

-The premium Snapchat account scam is simple.
-Scammers randomly message you on Snapchat, offering their premium accounts containing explicit photos and videos stolen from adult entertainment stars or models.
+Fraudsters develop the Premium Snapchat account scam.
+Scammers randomly message you on Snapchat, offering their premium accounts containing explicit photos and videos.
+However, they stole those content from adult entertainment stars or models.

-If you want to see their content, these scammers will charge you a subscription fee, typically through gift cards, Venmo accounts, etc. But once you have paid, they'll block you.
+If you want to see their content, these scammers will charge you a subscription fee.
+Typically, they need you to pay through gift cards, Venmo accounts, etc. But once you have paid, they'll block you.

-Phishing scams on Snapchat will direct you to a spoofed website looking identical to a Snapchat website asking for your Snapchat details.
+Premium Snapchat account scams sometimes leads to phishing scams.
+It starts by directing you to a spoofed website that looks identical to a Snapchat website asking for your Snapchat details.